The opening of contacts are done by a flow of air blast established by the opening of blast valve (located between air reservoir and arcing chamber ).

-- The contact seperation required for arc extinction is very small generally (1.75 or so ).
+- The contact separation required for arc extinction is very small generally (1.75 or so ).

-- This small gap may sometimes inadequate clearence for the normal sevice voltage.
+- This small gap may sometimes inadequate clearance for the normal service voltage.
 Therefore an isolating switch is included as a part of this CB.

-- This switch opens immediately after the fault interruption to provide necessary clearence for insulation.
+- This switch opens immediately after the fault interruption to provide the necessary clearance for insulation.

 Cross Blast Circuit Breaker

-When the moving contact is withdrawn, an arc is struck between the fixed and moving contacts.
-The high pressure cross-blast forces the arc into a chute consisting of arc splitters and baffles.
+The high-pressure cross-blast forces the arc into a chute consisting of arc splitters and baffles.